 The final grade is a pass/fail.

-If an assessment or mandatory part of the course is not passed or completed, the student will get a retake or revision or has to fulfil an alternative assignment.
+If an assessment of the course is not passed or completed, the student will get a retake or has to fulfil an alternative assessment.